navi-04/Issue-change-log/issue-change-log-cui/documentation/07-support-contact.md

 ## Thank You

-Thank you for using Issue Change Log!
+Thank you for using Advanced Work Item log!
 Your feedback and support help us improve the app for everyone.

 **Questions?** Don't hesitate to reach out through any of the support channels listed above.